Sociology PhD

 With our support you'll make your own original contribution.

-We're recognised by the Economic and Social Research Council (ESRC) for PhD training.
-We're also part of the ESRC-funded NINE Doctoral Training Partnership which runs an annual competition for PhD studentships.
+We're part of the ESRC-funded NINE Doctoral Training Partnership, which runs an annual competition for PhD studentships.

-Four research centres and clusters act as the intellectual focus for the development and exchange of ideas.
+Research clusters provide an intellectual focus for the development and exchange of ideas.
+They focus on issues such as:

 READ MORE